Official State Sport of Alaska

 Dog mushing was designated the official state sport of Alaska in 1972.
-In April 2010, Alaska also recognized the Alaskan malamute as the official state dog.
+All State Sports

-Northern people have used dogs to pull sleds for centuries; once a primary form of transportation in many parts of Alaska.
+Northern people have used dogs to pull sleds for centuries; once a primary form of transportation in many parts of Alaska (in 2010, Alaska recognized the Alaskan malamute as the official state dog).
 From this tradition came sled dog racing.
 Today it is a worldwide sport for both professional competition and family recreation.
 People come from around the world to participate in Alaska's yearly Iditarod; "The Last Great Race."

 Dog Mushing Terms